Why Dual Agency Can Cost Buyers Money in Mexico (And How to Protect Yourself)

 Final Thoughts

-In the U.S. and Canada, many buyers would never consider entering a transaction without independent representation.
-In Mexico, that option exists — but many buyers are unaware of it.
+In the U.S. and Canada, many buyers would never enter a transaction without independent representation.
+In Mexico, that option exists — but many buyers simply don’t know to ask for it.

-Understanding how dual agency truly works can be the difference between a smart purchase and an expensive mistake.
+Understanding how dual agency truly works can be the difference between a smart investment… and an expensive mistake.

 Comments